BlitzBanana/Bannerlord.IronBank/README.md

 - [x] Loans, affected by renown (high renown means high loan capacity, more wars means higher cost)
 - [x] Overdraft, affecting by renown (a negative bank balance lowers your renown proportionally)
+- [ ] Adjust loan balancing
+- [ ] Transform all settings fixed values into scaling ones
 - [ ] Dynamic interests rate, affected by world stability (more wars means higher interest rates)
 - [x] Move reinvestment option from MCM to ingame bank menu
 - [x] Update release script to name the zip with the SubModule version
 - [ ] Add save game compatibility infos in README
 - [ ] Support Localization
 - [ ] Learn about the new GUI system, should we use it ?
+- [ ] Create a release branch and use github actions to automate the release process
 - [ ] Publish on [nexus](https://www.nexusmods.com/mountandblade2bannerlord)

 ## Development